nint8835/InvitationASM/README.md

 #### SJUMP
 Usage: `SJUMP A, *`

-Takes in a memory address, followed by a pair of a value followed by a memory address.
+Takes in a memory address, followed by pairs of a value followed by a memory address.
 Compares the value in address A to the given values, and jumps to the corresponding memory address.